rimarque/push_swap/README.md

 ## :speech_balloon: **About**
 Implementation of a data sorting algorithm, that sorts data on a stack, with a limited set of instructions, using the lowest possible number of actions.
 The push_swap program sorts the stack given as an argument and prints the actions performed by the algorithm.
-As a bonus a tester was developed that checks if the stack is sorted by the actions performed and counts them.
+As a bonus a tester was developed that checks if the stack is sorted by the actions performed.

 ## 🙋‍♀️ **Authorship**
 - [Rita Marques](https://github.com/rimarque)